South Carolina Boat Registration: SCDNR Fees, Title & Renewal (2026)

 Common vessel types and registration requirements in South Carolina: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In South Carolina, all motorized watercraft and sailboats operating on south carolina waters.
+In South Carolina, registration is required for: All motorized watercraft and sailboats operating on South Carolina waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized watercraft and sailboats operating on South Carolina waters